-Nguyen Le Pham Huynh has been a physical education teacher at Hochiminh City University of Technology (HUTECH), Vietnam.
+Nguyen Le Pham Huynh (PhD) has been a physical education instructor at the Center of Physical Education at Hochiminh City University of Technology (HUTECH), Vietnam.

 Huynh Duy Long has been a physical education teacher at Trinh Hoai Duc High School, Binh Duong, Vietnam.